Vishelbachen/Ceyona/architecture.md

 source_credibility DOES actively block and filter — it is enforcement, not merely advisory.
 It is NOT in the retrieval pipeline between query_preprocessor and reranker.
-It is NOT called by retrieval_engine for SerpAPI results.
+It is NOT called by retrieval_engine for web search results (search.py owns that path).

 source_credibility MUST NOT:
 - mutate retrieval artifacts beyond filtering